 After World War II, a new nation emerged, but people in Canada and the developing countries faced many economic, social, and environmental challenges.
 Poverty, food insecurity, and unemployment were on the rise.

-Formed in 1947, CDF Canada has been helping to organize and build co-operatives to create a resilient, strong and democratic organization that will help its members and communities.
+Since 1947, CDF Canada has helped organize and build co-operatives in developing countries, by creating resilient, strong and democratic organizations that help their members and communities thrive.

-1947: Started in 1947 by the Co-operative Union of Canada, we started our initial work in Northern Canada with the Inuit communities to establish their co-op stores called Arctic Co-ops.
+1947: Formed in 1947 by the Co-operative Union of Canada (CUC), we started our initial work in Northern Canada with the Inuit communities to establish their co-op stores called Arctic Co-ops.
 The aim was to improve the local economy.
-Till today, it is a thriving network of co-ops as it continues to expand, provide goods and services throughout the North.
+It remains a thriving network of co-ops today, as it continues to expand, and provide goods and services throughout the North.

-1950-60s: In the late 1940’s we started with our first project.
-Our primary focus was to share expertise and build awareness on how co-operatives operate in the English-speaking Caribbean countries.
+1950-60s: In the late 1950’s we took on our first project as CDF Canada.
+Our primary focus was to share expertise and build awareness of how co-operatives operate, in several of the English-speaking Caribbean countries.

-1960-70s: Co-operatives Everywhere program helped to mobilize Canadian cooperative expertise to develop coops at home and worldwide.
-First of these were credit unions in West Indies + British Guyana.
-In 1962-1967 – the Canadian North was selected for CDF’s domestic cooperative development agenda.
-In 1965, CUC helped establish Canadian Arctic Producers Co-op to assist northern people in controlling the market of their products
+1960-70s: The Co-operatives Everywhere program helped to mobilize Canadian co-operative expertise, by developing co-ops here at home and around the world.
+Amongst the first credit unions were those in the West Indies and British Guyana.
+In 1962-1967 the Canadian North was selected for CDF’s domestic co-operative development agenda.
+In 1965, CUC helped establish Canadian Arctic Producers Co-op to assist northern people in controlling the market of their products.

-1970-80s: We collaborated on various projects with Canadian International Development Agency (CIDA) in the Caribbean in 1970.
-The aim was to educate on how cooperative operates and how it benefits the community.
-One, in particular, was a multi-year bilateral project with the Caribbean Confederation of Credit Unions (CCCU), which helped promote and establish credit unions in over 20 territories in the Caribbean.
-We also started with our first project in sub-Saharan Africa, and a few other English-speaking African countries.
+1970-80s: We collaborated on various projects with the Canadian International Development Agency (CIDA) in the Caribbean in 1970.
+The aim was to increase understanding of how co-operatives operate and how they benefit the community.
+One project in particular, was a multi-year bilateral initiative with the Caribbean Confederation of Credit Unions (CCCU), which helped promote and establish credit unions in over 20 territories in the Caribbean.
+We also began our first project in sub-Saharan Africa, and a few other English-speaking African countries.

 2000-2010: In mid-2000, we responded to calls for assistance in the wake of the Asian tsunami in Sri Lanka (and Aceh, Indonesia).

-2020 – We are supporting partners in Asia, Africa, the Americas, and Eastern Europe to build lasting pathways to prosperity.
+2020 and beyond: With a global pandemic, climate change and war, CDF Canada’s work is even more important now than ever.
+We continue to support our partners in Asia, Africa, the Americas, and Eastern Europe – including Ukraine – to overcome obstacles and build lasting pathways to prosperity.